-The Company, in the course of its banking operations, has significant financing and investing transactions with related parties belonging including entities to the shareholders (other than state owned enterprises) that have significant influence over the parent entity and other related parties.
+The Company, in the course of its banking operations, has significant financing and investing transactions with related parties including entities belonging to the shareholders (other than state owned enterprises) that have direct or indirect significant influence over the entity and other related parties.

-Related party transactions are disclosed in Note 37 to the separate financial statements.
+Related party transactions are disclosed in Note 4.27 to the separate financial statements.

-We identified financing and investing transactions with related parties as a key audit matter because of risks with respect to completeness of identification of related parties, measurement of exposures in the statement of financial position and disclosures made in the separate financial statements. statements.
+We identified financing and investing transactions with related parties as a key audit matter because of risks with respect to completeness of identification of related parties, measurement of exposures in the statement of financial position and disclosures made in the separate financial statements.